alexandre2004costa/NotePad/README.md

 # NotePad

-A simulation of a notepad.
+A simulation of a notepad using the pygame library from python.

 ![Demonstração](Animation.gif)